jared-hwang/jared-hwang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Jared.
 I'm a first-year PhD student at the UW Paul G. Allen School.
-I am a part of the [Makeability Lab](https://makeabilitylab.cs.washington.edu/), advised by [Jon Froehlich](https://jonfroehlich.github.io/), working to make cities more sustainable, accessivle, and equitable.
+I am a part of the [Makeability Lab](https://makeabilitylab.cs.washington.edu/), advised by [Jon Froehlich](https://jonfroehlich.github.io/), working to make cities more sustainable, accessible, and equitable.

 Previously, I worked as a Software Engineer at Amazon.
 I got my M.S. in CS at the University of Southern California, and before that my B.S. in Physics and CS at Tufts University.